Logo - The Possums baby and toddler sleep program.

 Almost all cultures until modern times have breastfed until at least twenty-four months.

 Even in our own society, it is widely impressed upon the mother that milk remains an essential food for children until at least two years of age.
-That we are often referring, with this advice, to milk from the udder of a cow and not from a woman's own breast reveals something of our 21st century biological homelessness, of our ontological crisis.
+(That we are often referring, with this advice, to milk from the udder of a cow and not from a woman's own breast reveals something of our 21st century biological disorientation, or ontological crisis.)

 Breastfeeding is the second (or ex-utero) stage of the gestation of the human being

 Breastfeeding is the second stage of the gestation of the human being.
-That we grow to independence slower than any other is reflected in the unusually low protein content of human milk.
-Our baby is the most neurologically immature of any mammal at the severance of the umbilical cord.
-It is an exterogestate foetus, nourished and protected by the breasts of the mother into physiological autonomy.
+Humans have an unusually prolonged juvenile dependence (especially compared with most mammals), and human milk is comparatively low in protein.
+Our baby is neurologically immature at the severance of the umbilical cord, an exterogestate foetus, nourished and protected by the breasts of the mother and body of other carers into physiological autonomy.

-When a breastfeeding toddler takes milk from his mother's breasts, he receives a huge dose of good medicine for his little body.
+When a breastfeeding toddler takes milk from his mother's breasts, he receives a good dose of immune medicine for his little body.
 The milk has become at this stage richer than ever in fats and antibodies, in lactoferrin and lysozyme.
 It is a glassful of health insurance, a glassful of important micro-nutrients and essential fatty acids.
 Research verifies health advantages of prolonged breastfeeding.

 The WHO/UNICEF Innocenti Declaration, visioning for global health of the child, states that children should continue to be breastfed, while receiving appropriate and adequate complimentary foods, for up to two years of age or beyond.